Im-Rises/ParticleSystem/README.md

 ## Controls

-The speed and some parameters can be modified diretcly in the ImGui windows.
+The speed and some parameters can be modified directly in the ImGui windows.

 | Action                        | Key                                   |
 |-------------------------------|---------------------------------------|